 The Seed of a Tree of Giants is perhaps a unique option for all the gifts available, focusing on PvP.
-Using a seed will make all mobs hostile towards PvP invaders.
+Using a seed will make all mobs hostile toward PvP invaders.
 This adds a fun gameplay twist to PvP encounters as regular invaders won’t be bothered by monsters like you will be.

 The Petrified Something?

 The most puzzling choice can be useful, or sometimes it won’t be useful, depending on your luck.
 Choosing this burial gift will allow you to trade it for a random high-tier item a short distance into one of the starting areas.
 Once you figure out how to use this item, most players choose it because of the possibilities that can often far stripe any other gifts benefits.